 In order to determine how much income tax you owe, you will first need to prepare your tax return.
 You have until April 15th to file and pay your individual income tax.
-If you miss the deadline, you will accrue penalties and interest.
+If you miss the deadline, you will be charged penalties and interest.

 The IRS gives you several options for paying your taxes.

-To pay your tax liability in full right away, use one of these two methods:
+To pay your tax liability in full right away, use one of these three methods:

-If you are filing a paper return, you can make a payment by check or money order.
+If you are filing a paper tax return, you can make a payment by check or money order.
 Use IRS Form 1040-V (Payment Voucher) to submit your payment.
 Form 1040-V can be mailed to the IRS in the same envelope as your tax return — just don’t staple the forms together.
-See Page 2 of Form 1040-V for the correct mailing address.
+Make sure you use the correct IRS mailing address for your tax payment.

-In some cases, you might not have enough money in your account to fully pay your tax bill by the due date.
-The IRS gives you several options here (although you should always pay as much as you can by the deadline in order to minimize penalties and interest):
+In some cases, you might not have enough money in your bank account to fully pay your tax bill by the due date.
+The IRS gives you several options here – although you should always pay as much as you can by the deadline in order to minimize penalties and interest:

-If you owe $50,000 or less as an individual ($25,000 or less for businesses), you can apply for an Online Payment Agreement on the IRS website.
+If you owe $50,000 or less in taxes, you can apply for an Online Payment Agreement on the IRS website.
 This means you would agree to pay your tax balance in installments over time.
 Note that interest will still accrue on your unpaid balance, however, you will not be considered in default.
 To apply, you’ll need to provide the IRS with information about your income and tax liability.
 In many cases, they will be able to give you a decision immediately online.